How to make Word documents accessible

 Manual checks

-The best way to check your document content is easy to read and accessible is by testing it yourself and with real users.
+The best way to check that your document content is easy to read is by testing it yourself with real users.

-Find someone who doesn't know your topic and ask them if it makes sense to them.
+It can help to find someone who does not know your topic well and ask them if it makes sense to them.

 Automated checks